 Clothing & Shoes

-The type of clothing you’ll need depends upon the season you’re visiting and the activities in your itinerary.
-If you’re traveling during the sweltering summer months (May–September), lightweight, breathable layers are a must.
-Natural fibers or materials with sweat-wicking properties tend to be most comfortable in the heat.
+The type of clothing you'll need depends upon the season you're visiting and the activities in your itinerary.
+Lightweight, breathable layers are a must if you're traveling during the sweltering summer months (May to September).
+Natural fibers or materials with sweat-wicking properties are most comfortable in the heat.
 Be sure to bring a sweater or lightweight jacket for cooler evenings.

 Winter weather in Jordan is typically cold and wet.
 Some areas even receive snow on occasion.
 For travel to Jordan in the months of November through March, pack rain gear, a heavier jacket, sweaters, and scarves.

-Spring and autumn are typically the most comfortable, with temperatures in the 50's to 80's (Fahrenheit).
+Spring and fall are typically the most comfortable, with temperatures in the 50s to 80s (Fahrenheit).
 Breathable layers, a light jacket, and rain gear are recommended.
 Here are some more tips on visiting Jordan in every season

 Jordanian culture is generally quite conservative when it comes to clothing, so keep that in mind when selecting your apparel options.
 This is especially true for women.
 Low-cut or shoulder-baring tops and shorts or skirts above mid-calf are frowned upon and may attract unwanted attention.